COVID-19 pandemic in Croatia: Sports

 On 30 March, AS Monaco and former Croatia goalkeeper Danijel Subašić donated 500,000 HRK to hospitals in Zadar and Split.
 The same day, Real Madrid player and Croatia captain Luka Modrić donated 100,000€ to Zadar General Hospital for purchase of an X-ray generator.

 On 1 April, KK Cibona fired all of their employees apart from the players due to inability to pay their wages, including even the coach Ivan Velić.
 The same day, the Croatian Basketball Federation (HKS) has decided to cancel all competitions for the 2019–20 season.
 The same day, UEFA decided to postpone all international matches scheduled for June until further notice, therefore postponing Croatia national team's friendly games with Turkey and France, scheduled to be played in Osijek and Nice respectively.

 On 9 April, HNK Rijeka confirmed their players and employees agreed about a one-third pay cut for the following 16 months.
 The same day it was confirmed that Inter Zaprešić investor Velibor Kvrgić and coach Željko Petrović had left the club, leaving the fate of the club and the players unknown.

 On 21 April, Croatian Handball Federation (HRS) voided all competitions.

 After HNS had previously decided on 20 April that Prva HNL season would not be continued before 16 May, on 6 May they decided the season would restart on 30 May.

 As part of his Adria Tennis Tour, Serbian tennis player Novak Djokovic visited Zadar alongside other prominent names from the tennis world.
 However, it was cancelled on 21 June as Bulgarian player Grigor Dimitrov contracted the virus.
-A day after, Croatian player Borna Ćorić confirmed he was infected as well, with organizers urging fans and citizens who were in contact with the players to get tested.
+A day after, Croatian player Borna Ćorić confirmed he was infected as well, with organisers urging fans and citizens who were in contact with the players to get tested.
 Djokovic refused to get tested in Zadar, but got tested positive in Belgrade on 23 June, as well as his wife Jelena and fitness coach Marco Panichi.
 The same day, another participant of the tournament tested positive, Serbian player Viktor Troicki, as well as his pregnant wife Aleksandra.
 On 26 June, Djokovic's coach, Croatian tennis legend Goran Ivanišević, confirmed that he tested positive for the virus as well.

 The 2021 European Figure Skating Championships, set to be held in Zagreb were cancelled on 10 December.